Thank you for your interest in becoming a speaker at C++Now.

 If your registration cost is waived, you will be contacted about how to register.

 Please let people know that you are speaking!
-You are the attraction for this year’s conference, so let people know on Twitter (#CppNow), Facebook, LinkedIn, Slack, or where ever is appropriate for you.
+You are the attraction for this year’s conference, so let people know on Twitter (#CppNow), Facebook, LinkedIn, Slack, or wherever is appropriate for you.

 If possible, give your talk before a live technical audience.
 Do it at work and/or with a local user group.
 You’ll be surprised at what you learn about how long it takes, what you find yourself wishing you’d included, and what questions you get.
 Pay attention to these issues, learn from them, and incorporate them into your talk.
 It will improve every time you give it, try to give it as many times as you can arrange an audience.